Rita Lee: 1991–04: Carvalho's return and critical acclaim

-3001 (2000) collaborated with Tom Zé and Itamar Assumpção on tracks like "Erva Venenosa", "Pagu", "O Amor em Pedaços", and the title sequel to Os Mutantes' "2001".
+3001 (2000), featuring collaborations with Tom Zé and Itamar Assumpção, won the Latin Grammy Award for Best Portuguese Language Rock or Alternative Album.
 An international tour (2000–2001) aired as a Rede Bandeirantes special with guests Caetano Veloso, Zélia Duncan, Paula Toller, and Pato Fu.
-Lee recorded Beatles covers for Aqui, Ali, Em Qualquer Lugar (2001; released internationally as Bossa'n Beatles), blending bossa nova, rock, and forró.
-The Yê Yê Yê de Bamba tour (2001–2002) spanned Brazil, the United States, and Latin America, culminating in a sold-out Buenos Aires show at Luna Park.
+Lee recorded Beatles covers for Aqui, Ali, Em Qualquer Lugar (2001; released internationally as Bossa 'n Beatles), blending bossa nova, rock, and forró.
+The record reached number one in Argentina, earned platinum certification there, and led to a sold-out concert at Buenos Aires' Luna Park that was widely regarded as her consecration in the country.

-Compilation albums Para Sempre and Novelas (2001–2002) followed, the latter collecting telenovela themes.
-Lee joined GNT's Saia Justa (2002) with Fernanda Young and Marisa Orth.
-Balacobaco (2003) sold 550,000 copies behind the hit "Amor e Sexo".
+Compilation albums Para Sempre and Novelas (2001–2002) followed, the latter collecting her telenovela themes.
+Lee joined GNT's Saia Justa (2002) alongside Fernanda Young and Marisa Orth.
+Balacobaco (2003) sold 550,000 copies behind the hit "Amor e sexo" and marked her return to major commercial success with a studio album of entirely new material—her first major seller since the late 1980s.
 In 2004, she performed for over 200,000 at São Paulo's Vale do Anhangabaú during the city's 450th-anniversary celebrations.